The Artistic Sect of the Islamic Republic: Former Rectors

 Currently, Mohammad Mehdi Dadman is the current rector at the institute.
 Before him Mohsen Momeni Sharif, Hassan Bonyanian, and Mohammad-Ali Zam have been its former rectors.
 Its rector is chosen by the president of the Islamic Development Organization.

 Institute's Subdivisions

-Among its subdivisions are Soore University, Soore Cinematic Inc., Bahman-e Sabz Cinematic Company, the Research Center for Islamic Culture and Arts, Soore-ye Mehr Publication, Mehr Weekly Journal, and Soore Monthly Magazine.
+Among its subdivisions are Soureh International University, Soore Cinematic Inc., Bahman-e Sabz Cinematic Company, the Research Center for Islamic Culture and Arts, Soore-ye Mehr Publication, Mehr Weekly Journal, and Soore Monthly Magazine.
 This institution is also independently active in the fields of visual arts, performing arts, music, literature, humor, animation, cinema, photography, and art research and education.
 The Art Sect branches of all provinces are also active in all artistic fields under the supervision of the strategic deputy of the provinces within the institute.